-UK AIF has the meaning as set out in the FCA Glossary.
+UK AIF as defined in the FCA Glossary.

 UK AIFM means an AIFM established in the UK and with a Part 4A permission to carry on the regulated activity of managing an AIF.

 UK AIFM regime means (a) the AIFMD UK regulation; (b) the AIFMD Level 2 regulation and (c) all other UK law and regulation (including FUND) which, when made, implemented AIFMD in the UK.